ackrep-org/ocse/README.md

 # Ontology of Control Systems Engineering (OCSE)

 This repo contains formally represented knowledge of the domain of *Control Engineering*, including relevant sections of mathematics.
+It is still in **early stage of development**.

 ## History and Background